rozthepink/sqlitemg/README.md

 ## Contributing
-If you want to contribute to this project, then go ahead, there no restrictions.
+If you want to contribute to this project, then go ahead, there is no restrictions.

 ## License
 This project is licensed under the [MIT License](LICENSE).